Youth Advisory Council

 YAC Meeting Schedule

-Agenda and Team link will be sent to council members via e-mail prior to each meeting.
-Meeting information will also be posted on CCSWG’s webpage 10 days prior to meeting.
+Meeting information will be posted on CCSWG’s webpage 10 calendar days prior to meeting.
+To access agendas, go to our events page.